The A Word – a BBC drama about family life, tactfully written – oh yes, and a lead character happens to be autistic (ASD/ASC/Autism)

 Lee Ingleby, who plays Joe’s Dad in The A Word, sums up the series’ success in the article, when he says: “The A Word… is just about a family – about love, loss and communication.”

 Of course, Joe doesn’t represent autism, or represent a typical autistic boy – all autistics are different, the condition being a spectrum, so we are just seeing one boy and one family.
 Do all autistic children have Joe’s special gifts for memorising song lyrics?
-No. Are all children on the spectrum at a similar level of functioning as Joe?
+No. Are all children on the spectrum experiencing what he’s experiencing?
 No.

 But, whether you’ve an interest in autism or not, it is worthwhile watching The A World if you can, especially if you’re able to catch series one, which creates the back-story.
 It is wonderful to see autism being represented accurately and sympathetically, and the programme really is a joy to watch.
 Visit the BBC site for info.